Sunny6889/tron-docker-main/logs_monitor/README.md

 At last, we also need to monitor the whole log service healthiness.
 Metric guidance is provided in the [metrics_monitor](../metrics_monitor/README.md) section.
 You can use the metrics to monitor the healthiness of the java-tron, Promatil, Loki, Grafana healthiness.

-## TroubleShooting
-1. If your java-tron node exits unexpectedly but the `tron.log` file does not give you any clue or there is no error message.
-   - One possible reason is that the node is killed by the OOM killer.
-You could verify it by check the docker exit status using command `docker ps -a`.
-If the exit status is 137, it means the container is killed by the OOM killer.
-You could also check the `gc.log` files to see if there are any Full GC logs.
-If there are many Full GC logs, it means the JVM is running out of memory and the OOM killer may kill the container.
-Make sure each java-tron service has at least 16GB memory